-As part of the restoration of the Temple Theater, the old movie palace has begun the slow reconstruction of its original Wurlitzer organ.
-Built in 1922, the organ played along with the theater’s silent films and continued to be used in the old theater until 1938 when it was sold to the Coon Valley Lutheran Church.
+As part of the restoration of the Temple Theatre, the old movie palace has begun the slow reconstruction of its original Wurlitzer organ.
+Built with the theatre in 1922, the organ played along with the theatre’s silent films and continued to be used in the old theatre until 1938 when it was sold to the Coon Valley Lutheran Church.

 Just login to your account and subscribe to this theater